YMGB96/SchoolProject-StrategyGames/TechnicalDocu.md

 ### **Hashing Passwords**
 When registering a user, the `salt` is set to a random sequence of bytes

-The entered plain text `password` then gets encoded into bytes, added onto the salt and hashed using SHA-256
+The entered plain text `password` then gets encoded into bytes, added onto the salt and **hashed using SHA-256**

 Both the `salt` and the combined, hashed `password` get stored as hex strings in the database

 When loggin in, and the username is matching, the plain text `password` the user typed in and the `salt` form the database get added onto one another and hashed

-If the resulting hash matches the hashed `password` from the database, the user is logged in
+If the **resulting hash matches the hashed `password` from the database**, the user is logged in

-Because of the `salt`, even passwords that are the same, won't look the same in the database, increasing security
+Because of the `salt`, even passwords that are the same, won't look the same in the database, **increasing security**

 ### **Logging out**
 To log out a user, you can call the `logout` method, it just resets the active user